cybozu-go/cke/docs/sabakan-integration.md

 * Each change of the cluster configuration should be made as small as possible.
 * Control plane nodes should be distributed across different racks.
 * All control plane nodes should be healthy.
-* All control plane nodes should not have taints except for the [transitional taints added by the Kubernetes system][well-known taints] such as `node.kubernetes.io/not-ready`.
+* All control plane nodes should not be tainted.
+The following taints are tolerated:
+    * [Transitional taints added by the Kubernetes system][well-known taints] such as `node.kubernetes.io/not-ready`
+    * Transitional taints added by CKE, i.e. `cke.cybozu.com/state`
+    * Taints for control plane nodes added by CKE, i.e. `cke.cybozu.com/master`
+    * User-tolerated taints specified in the [cluster template](#cluster-template)

 To understand the status and lifecycle of a machine, see [sabakan lifecycle][lifecycle].